Age group 1st – 3rd year, TY

 1. Love the game

 Do you like sports and exercise?
-What do you like to play with your friends or do you like to do any sport alone?
+What do you play with your friends or do you practice any individual sports?
 Maybe you like cycling, gymnastics or hip-hop dancing, camogie or swimming?
 Sport is sometimes seen as more of a boy’s thing, but girls enjoy all sorts of sports just as much.
 It’s good for everyone’s physical and mental health.
-You may have noticed that some people have taken up cycling since the Corona Virus started.
+You may have noticed that some people have taken up cycling since the pandemic started.
 Cycling is a great way to get around, without causing climate change, and you can also avoid close contact with others on public transport, as well as keeping your body healthy to fight any disease.

 All types of sports and exercise involve lots of science and physics.
 Even walking and dancing requires some important laws of physics.